If you care about coffee then you need to care about coffee grinders. End of story.

 We started with pre-ground beans but then read the blogs, talked to the cultured coffee lovers, and decided we needed to take the next step and grind our own beans.
 And so (in a remarkably oblivious way!) we went down to our local department store saw a coffee grinder on special and bought it.

 In our minds the equation went: coffee maker + coffee grinder = superior coffee.
 But we had one pivotal word missing.
 The equation should have gone: coffee maker + quality coffee grinder = superior coffee.
 And so we wondered for a while why our coffee was tasting worse rather than better…

 We had to learn the hard way that a bad coffee grinder is actually far worse than no grinder.
-And that is why we have written this article; to help you find a hand grinder that will actually help make your coffee taste better and your brewing experience more enjoyable.
+And that is why we have written this article on the best manual coffee grinders; to help you find a hand grinder that will actually help make your coffee taste better and your brewing experience more enjoyable.

 Why Should You Buy A Hand Grinder?